American Gigolo: Plot

-Julian Kay is a male escort in Los Angeles whose clientele is upper-class women.
+Julian Kay is a male escort in Los Angeles whose clientele are upper-class women.
 His job supports and requires an expensive taste in cars and clothes, and affords him a luxury Westwood apartment.
 He is blatantly materialistic, as he strives to merit inclusion into the class of people who make up his clientele.
 He takes pleasure in his work from being able to sexually satisfy women, offering and selling his body to women.

 Julian's procurer, Anne, sends him on an assignment with a wealthy old widow, Mrs. Dobrun, who is visiting town.
-Afterwards, he goes to the hotel bar and meets Michelle Stratton, a California state senator's wife, who becomes obsessed with him.
+Afterwards, he goes to the hotel bar and meets Michelle Stratton, a senator's wife, who becomes obsessed with him.
 Julian's pimp Leon sends him to Palm Springs on a "substitute" assignment to the house of Mr. Rheiman, a wealthy financier.
-Rheiman asks Julian to have sado-masochistic sex with his wife Judy while he is watching them.
+Rheiman asks Julian to have sadomasochistic sex with his wife Judy while he is watching them.
 The next day, Julian berates Leon for sending him to a "rough trick" and makes it clear he declines kinky or gay assignments.
-Leon warns Julian that the wealthy, older women he serves will turn on him and discard him without a second thought.
+Leon warns Julian that the wealthy, older women he serves will turn on him and discard him without hesitation.

 As Julian begins to have a relationship with Michelle, he learns that Judy Rheiman has been murdered.
 Los Angeles Police Department Detective Sunday identifies Julian as the prime suspect.
 Though Julian was with Lisa Williams, another client, on the night of the murder, she protects her marriage by not providing an alibi for Julian.

 Julian discovers evidence about the murder.
 He realizes that he is being framed and grows increasingly desperate.
 His clothes become rumpled, he goes unshaven and drives a cheap rental car (after painstakingly searching his Mercedes and finding Judy's jewelry that was planted in it to frame him).
 He neglects to pick up an important client for Anne that he had been scheduled to escort, angering Anne and causing her to shun him.
 Julian warns Michelle that he is in trouble and, hoping to protect her, he tells her to leave him alone.

-Julian concludes that Leon and Rheiman are the ones trying to frame him, and that one of Leon's other gigolos was the murderer.
+Julian concludes that Leon and Rheiman are the ones trying to frame him, and that another of Leon's gigolos was the murderer.
 Julian goes to confront Leon, telling him the truth and trying to clear his name.
 Leon refuses to help him and remains implacable.
 In a fit of rage, Julian pushes Leon from the apartment balcony; although Julian immediately regrets his action and tries to save him, Leon nevertheless falls to his death.
 With no one to help him, Julian ends up in jail, helplessly awaiting trial for Judy's murder.
 Michelle reconciles with Julian by telling the police that she was with Julian the night of Judy's murder, sacrificing her reputation and marriage to save him.